shashankag14/Transformer-for-Machine-Translation/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## Data :
-* Original data : 32983 sentences each in source and target
+* Original data : ~33k sentences each in source and target
-* After removing duplicate sentences (from Source): 5529 sentences each in source and target
+* After removing duplicate sentences and keeping maximum length of 30 (Source data as reference) : 5226 sentences each in source and target
 * Dataset splitting (# of sentences in each dataset)
-    * >Training : Validation : Test :: 4257 : 525 : 533
+    * >Training : Validation : Test :: 3131 : 1047 : 1048
 * >src_vocab_size : 9211
 * >trg_vocab_size :  4735